 Drink spiking occurs when alcohol or another substance is added to your drink without your knowledge.
-Drink spiking is illegal.
+Drink spiking is illegal and serious.

 You may not be able to know if your drink is spiked but some of the warning signs are:

 - Feeling sick or sleepy;